unknown-sudo-max/crafty-fusion-pro/README.md

 * SMTP Server online connect
 * Plugin Activation
 * Help Center
+* Auto Update mode
-* Table to access to db
+* Tables to access to your DB
 * <h2>Comming soon - v 4.0 :- </h2>

 * Access to Form configration
 * Access to the plugin general
 * New branch in Help Center > Mail us
-* Plugin Auto Update